Gaalix/hiring-task/README.md

 ## Task Structure

-The project is divided into three subtasks and a bonus task:
+The project is divided into three subtasks:

 1. [Understanding Telegram and Its APIs](./docs/telegram-overview.md)
 2. [Basic Telegram Bot Development](./docs/gambling-bot.md)